Target-Bench: Can Video World Models Achieve Mapless Path Planning with Semantic Targets?: Discussion

-\paragraph{The Power of Targeted Domain Adaptation.} Fine-tuning with merely 325 real-world robot scenarios produces remarkable gains: 423\% improvement over the base model, and surpassing all off-the-shelf models.
-This result challenges conventional wisdom that larger models with more pre-training data always outperform smaller specialized models.
-Instead, our findings demonstrate that \textbf{high-quality domain-specific data matter more than scale}, for robotic planning tasks.
-The rapid adaptation (335\% gain even without data augmentation) indicates that \glspl{wm} have strong potential for spatial reasoning and require only targeted exposure to robot-specific tasks, suggesting pathways for deploying \glspl{wm} in robotics.

 \paragraph{Real-World Navigation.} Given an observation and semantic goal, \glspl{wm} predict future frames depicting motion toward the target, and our world-decoder extracts a path for the robot to execute.
 This has potential for future use in closed-loop robot navigation in unstructured, mapless environments.
 Recent work~\cite{ball2025genie3, yu2025context} shows \glspl{wm} can explore new spaces while retaining information in latent memory.
 Combined with our decoder, robots could follow semantic goals using only visual predictions.
+As shown in the \textbf{appendix}, we also show some preliminary results in terms of deployment of video world model with world-decoder on a quadruped robot regarding real-world navigation tasks.